JomnoiZ/FavoriteSorter-Backend/README.md

 # Favorite Sorter

 I will write this later.
-Shortly, this is my mini-project for practing backend.
+Shortly, this is my mini project for practicing backend.

 ## Installation